lukaulk/broadcast-studio/README.md

 * Open an *issue* to report bugs or suggest improvements.
 * Submit a *pull request* for new features or fixes.
+* If you looking for the back-end, click here [BS-CORE](https://github.com/lukaulk/bs-core).
 ---

 ## 📜 License